OXID-eSales/github-actions/docs/actions/prepare_shop.md

 Afterwards, the variables PHP_VERSION and MYSQL_VERSION are set in the ".env" file and the inputs "custom_ini_xdebug" and "custom_ini_error_reporting" are used to update containers/php/custom.ini and we substitute /var/www/ by /var/www/source/ in "containers/httpd/project.conf".

 The containers are started.
-Df the container start with docker-compose fails, the docker-compose and container logs are printed and the action fails.
+Df the container start with docker compose fails, the docker compose and container logs are printed and the action fails.

 If the input "is_enterprise" is set to true, we configure composer to use the input "enterprise_github_token" and configure the following git repositories:
 - repositories.oxid-esales/oxideshop-pe: https://github.com/OXID-eSales/oxideshop_pe.git